boschglobal/dse.standards/modelica/fmi-ls-binary-codec/README.md

 ## 4. FMU with Binary Codec Selection

 An FMU may use parameters encoded in the MIME type to select and load a particular codec to be used for a binary object variable of that FMU.
-The codec may be provided by the FMU Importer or some other 3rd party.
+The codec may be provided by the FMU Importer or some other third-party.

-This method allows the codec/schema of a binary object to be selected at run-time.
+This method allows the codec/schema of a binary object to be selected at runtime.

 _Figure 1 shows the principle of Binary Codec Selection._